 The Parliament’s engagement sessions featured a wide variety of programs focusing on:

-Young people designed and hosted daily sessions, programming, workshops and diverse service projects, such as the highly successful “Coffee House,” an after-hours lounge and entertainment area, especially created to encourage strangers to become friends, informal chats with VIP guests, and more interfaith discussion.
+Young people designed and hosted daily sessions, programming, workshops, and diverse service projects, such as the highly successful “Coffee House,” an after-hours lounge and entertainment area, specially created to encourage strangers to become friends, informal chats with VIP guests, and more interfaith discussion.

 Films provided a vivid medium through which stories were told and new perspectives and understanding were nurtured.
 Developed in collaboration with the Hartley Film Foundation and Auburn Media, the richly diverse presentation of films included the best of current documentaries on the world’s religious and spiritual traditions, such as Academy Award Nominee “Burma VJ,” which tells the story of a 27-year-old video journalist leading a group of reporters when Burmese monks lead a massive, peaceful uprising against the regime, as well as “The Dhamma Brothers,” a moving story of meditation and transformation in an overcrowded maximum-security prison.